 Measurement Boundary.
 The boundary of the analysis for determining direct energy and/or demand savings.

 Metering.
 The collection of energy-consumption data over time through the use of meters.
-These meters may collect information with respect to an end-use, a circuit, a piece of equipment, or a whole building (or facility).
+These meters may collect information with respect to an end-use, a circuit, a piece of equipment, or a whole building.
 Short-term metering generally refers to data collection for no more than a few weeks.
 End-use metering refers specifically to separate data collection for one or more end-uses in a facility, such as lighting, air conditioning, or refrigeration.
 Spot metering is an instantaneous measurement (rather than over time) to determine an energy consumption rate.

 Monitoring.
-The collection of relevant measurement data over time at a facility, including but not limited to energy consumption or emissions data (e.g., energy and water consumption, temperature, humidity, volume of emissions, hours of operation) for the purpose of savings analysis or to evaluate equipment or system performance.
+The collection of relevant measurement data over time at a facility including, but not limited to, energy consumption or emissions data (e.g., energy and water consumption, temperature, humidity, volume of emissions, hours of operation) for the purpose of savings analysis or to evaluate equipment or system performance.

 New Construction.
-Residential and nonresidential buildings that have been newly built or have added major additions.
-Programs focusing on New Construction focus on the installation of equipment over the standard codes baseline at the time of installation.
-Energy and demand savings are calculated in a similar method to those for Replace-on-Burnout (ROB) projects, as the savings are taken based on a codes/standard baseline.
+Residential and nonresidential buildings that have been newly built or have added major additions or renovations.
+Major renovation projects should use a new construction baseline if either of the following conditions are met: 1) The building type changes in combination with the renovation, or 2) Renovation scope includes removing drywall and gutting existing building to the studs.
+New construction programs focus on the installation of equipment with efficiencies that exceed standard codes at the time of installation.
+Energy and demand savings are calculated in a similar method to those for replace-on-burnout (ROB) projects, as the savings are taken based on a codes/standard baseline.

 Panel Data Model.
 An estimation analysis model that contains many data points over time rather than averaged, summed, or otherwise aggregated data.

 Peak Demand Period.
 The EE Rule defines the full peak period as the hours from 1 p.m. to 7 p.m. during the months of June, July, August and September, and the hours from 6 a.m. to 10 a.m. and 6 p.m. to 10 p.m. during the months of December, January, and February (excluding weekends and federal holidays).
 These are also referred to as the “summer peak period” and the “winter peak period.”
+For custom calculations and to comply with the TRM, refer to the peak demand reduction definition.

 Peak Demand Reduction.
 Consistent with the EE Rule, this is defined as the reduction in demand during the times of the utility’s summer peak period or winter peak period.
 Peak demand savings will be calculated based on measure-specific hourly loads during those top hours identified in defining the peak period.

 Peak Hours.
 This appendix outlines a process for calculating the peak hours through analytically identifying specific hours within the Rule-defined peak demand period that the system is most likely to realize its greatest demand.
-To estimate the peak hours for both the summer and winter periods, a probabilistic modeling approach developed by Frontier is used to identify the top 20 hours for each season by TRM Climate Zone.
+To estimate the peak hours for both the summer and winter periods, a probabilistic modeling approach developed by Frontier Energy is used to identify the top 20 hours for each season by TRM climate zone.

 Peak Probability Analysis (PPA).
-This is the name used to describe the regression-based approach used by Frontier to develop the peak demand hours used to estimate peak demand reduction and CFs for 8760 or other load shape data.
+This is the name used to describe the regression-based approach used by Frontier Energy to develop the peak demand hours used to estimate peak demand reduction and coincidence factors for 8,760 or other load shape data.